Res Ipsa Cases and Examples

 Furthermore, if the defendant can prove that the plaintiff’s actions helped caused the event, then res ipsa does not apply.
 Lastly, if it can be shown that the defendant does not owe the plaintiff any duty of care or that the event occurred outside of such duty, then res ipsa is not relevant.

 - Other Examples:

-There can be many potential defendants in res ipsa cases and a skilled attorney can determine who or what they are.
+There can be many potential defendants in res ipsa cases, and a skilled attorney can determine who or what they are.
 Which corporations did not take the proper procedures that led to injury or accident?
 All of the potentially liable defendants can be identified by a law firm with the experience and background knowledge to make such a distinction on who breached their duty of reasonable care.

 For More Information

-For more information, please contact the legal expects at Ehline Law today.
+For more information, please contact the legal experts at Ehline Law today.
 Our team of attorneys has effectively aided clients on both sides of the courtroom in res ipsa and other suits.
 We can help guide you through the process and offer a free consultation to discuss your options.
 We work on contingency and don’t ask for any money unless we recover for you.